Why Do Dog Acting Weird After Anesthesia? [Possible Reasons]

 • Shivering – Also known as tremors or shakes, this results from the dog shaking due to discomfort or pain after surgery.

-• Opened mouth breathing – This condition also occurs due to surgery.
+• Opened Mouth Breathing This condition also occurs due to surgery.

-• Lethargy or sluggishness- Dogs are less likely to have the same energy levels before and after surgical procedures.
+• Lethargy Or Sluggishness- Dogs are less likely to have the same energy levels before and after surgical procedures.

 • No poop – After surgery, the dog will have difficulty moving its bowels.
 Always try to keep your dog’s poop in the kennel for at least 24 hours after the operation.